James Bain (Whitehaven MP): Life

-He was born in Glasgow on 22 January 1817 the son of Robert Bain (died 1838).
+He was born in Glasgow on 22 January 1817 and was the son of Robert Bain (died 1838).

-He was general manager of William Baird & Co, coal and ironmasters.
+He was general manager of William Baird & Co.

-His house at 3 Park Terrace just east of Kelvingrove Park was designed in 1855 by Charles Wilson and famously had a room lined in real gold.
-Visitors to this wonder included Ulysses Grant.
+His house at 3 Park Terrace, just east of Kelvingrove Park, was designed in 1855 by Charles Wilson and had a room lined in real gold.
+Visitors of the house included Ulysses Grant.

-He became a town councillor in 1863 and was elected Lord Provost in 1874 and knighted by Queen Victoria in 1877 when he was replaced as Lord Provost by William Collins the famous Scottish publisher..
+He became a town councillor in 1863, was elected Lord Provost in 1874, and knighted by Queen Victoria in 1877 when he was replaced as Lord Provost by William Collins the famous Scottish publisher.

 He was Deputy Chairman of the Clyde Navigation Trust and together with Sir James Lumsden organised the building of the Prince's Dock on the River Clyde.

-He was MP for Whitehaven 1891/2 and founded the Whitehaven Ironworks there.
+He was a Member of Parliament for Whitehaven from 1891 to 1892 and founded the Whitehaven Ironworks there.

 Bain died on 25 April 1898.
-He is buried with his family in the churchyard of Glasgow Cathedral.

 Bain's gold room was restored 1992 to 1995.